-IAS exam aspirants can prepare for the other International groupings that are committed to exchange of information and technology related to nuclear weapons, dual-use technology, biological weapons and chemical weapons at the articles linked below:
+IAS exam aspirants can prepare for the other International groupings that are committed to the exchange of information and technology related to nuclear weapons, dual-use technology, biological weapons, and chemical weapons at the articles linked below:

 |Comprehensive Nuclear Test Ban Treaty (CTBT)||Missile Technology Control Regime|

 Objectives of Australia Group

 Chemical and Biological Weapons can have massive destructive effects and were initially used during the First World War, where soldiers were exposed to poisonous gases, creating thousands of casualties.
 Given below are the objectives of the Australia Group:

 - The participants of the group have to ensure that licensing measures are taken for the export of certain chemicals, biological agents, dual-use chemical and biological manufacturing and equipment.